Back to all posts

 To understand a backup, it helps to know how your basement drain is supposed to work.
 Its main job is to collect and direct any water from leaks or minor flooding away from your foundation and into the sewer system.
 Every drain, including the one in your basement, has a U-shaped pipe called a “trap.”
 This trap is designed to hold a small amount of water at all times, which acts as a barrier to prevent sewer gases from creeping into your home.
 When the main line is clogged, however, that trap becomes an entry point for sewage to flow back into your basement, which is why maintaining all your home’s plumbing systems is so important.

-Spotting the Warning Signs of a Drain Backup
+Warning Signs of a Sewer Backup You Can’t Ignore

 A sewer backup in your basement is one of those homeowner nightmares you hope to avoid.
 The good news is that they rarely happen out of the blue.
 Your home’s plumbing system usually sends out distress signals long before a major flood occurs, and the key is knowing what to look for.
 Most backups happen because of a clog or damage somewhere in your main sewer line, the pipe that carries all your home’s wastewater out to the municipal sewer.
 When that line gets blocked, the waste has nowhere to go but back into your house.
 Since the basement floor drain is the lowest point, it’s often the first place you’ll see a problem.
 Paying attention to the early clues can save you from a messy, expensive, and unhealthy situation.
 Learning to recognize these signs helps you take action before a small issue turns into a full-blown crisis.